usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.3.4.
 Security Controls

-The CSP SHOULD employ appropriately-tailored security controls from the high baseline of security controls defined in [[SP 800-53]](#SP800-53) or an equivalent federal (e.g. [[FEDRAMP]](#FEDRAMP)) or industry standard and SHOULD ensure that the minimum assurance requirements associated with the *high* baseline are satisfied.
+The CSP SHALL employ appropriately-tailored security controls from the high baseline of security controls defined in [[SP 800-53]](#SP800-53) or an equivalent federal (e.g. [[FEDRAMP]](#FEDRAMP)) or industry standard and SHOULD ensure that the minimum assurance requirements associated with the *high* baseline are satisfied.

 #### <a name="aal3records"></a> 4.3.5.
 Records Retention